hiimvikash/hiimvikash/README.md

 * **Problem Solving:** Strong command of Data Structures and Algorithms, with extensive competitive programming experience.

-* Currently, I'm focused on exploring and building proofs of concept to integrate the power of LLMs(Large Language Models).
+* Currently, I'm exploring and building proofs of concept to integrate the LLMs(Large Language Models) into applications.

 ---